oceanprotocol/ocean.py/READMEs/dispenser-flow.md

 # Quickstart: Dispenser Flow

-This quickstart describes the dispenser flow.
+This quickstart describes the dispenser flow, a "faucet" to give out free datatokens.

 It focuses on Alice's experience as a publisher.